parcelcraft/docs/changelog/index.md

 ## 1.1.4  {% small %}March 26, 2025{% /small %}

 - Added:  Added support for packing slips.
 Packing slips are only supported when printing a shipment from an invoice.
-You can modify packing slip settings (including sending packing slips to another print, or turning them on by default in your Parcelcraft print settings.).
+You can modify packing slip settings (including sending packing slips to another printer, or turning them on by default in your Parcelcraft print settings).
 You can add a company logo to your packing slip by visiting account.parcelcraft.com.
 - Added:  Added a message when settings are saved to tell the user to re-open the app if the app is open in another tab to apply settings.
 This message appears at the top of the settings page.
 - Fixed:  When viewing an older label, if the image has been deleted from the database, an attempt to display the label would cause the app to crash.
 Added a user message if a label image is not available.
 We disable printing labels in this case.
 - Fixed:  When selecting custom shipment dimensions, the correct interface to enter custom width, length and height would not appear in some cases.
 - Fixed:  When requesting a quote the select box with prices would sometimes not fill available space.
-- Fixed:  Settings for Printnode would cause an error attempting to enter API key
+- Fixed: Settings for PrintNode would cause an error when attempting to enter an API key
 - Fixed:  Tab key ids are initialized as strings rather than numbers to accommodate future upgrade to SDK v9.
 - Fixed:  Added more places where older labels will show the full year in the date, if the label is from a previous year.